Sculpto-R/BU-CS411-Project/README.md

 iNNiT? is a web-based program mapping London community events and entertainment based on those posted on social media (specifically Instagram and TikTok).
 It uses a profile system to distinguish interests and preferences when searching events and filters out certain events based on user’s preferences.
 AI sifts through social media posts with these key words entered by the user and location keywords.

+## ➤ 🛠️ Technologies Used

+- Python: Programming language
+- Django: Web framework
+- SQLite: Default database for development
+- HTML/CSS: For the basic front-end templates

 ## ➤ Documentation